Kineruu/HotkeyManager/README.md

 # HotkeyManager
-Example: ctrl + right alt -> cmd window; write something and it will open or do something, example: ctrl + right alt -> cmd -> gh -> opens up github
+Hotkey is for now: ctrl + shift + c, will add a customisable option later For now it supports:
+- gh - opens up github
+- yt - opens up youtube
+- yt something - searches something in youtube
+- g something - googles something
+Press enter if you want to close the window